 What do you see as opportunities for the program?

 Diverse student populations.
 Given that the SBS program studies the human condition, we benefit from having a diverse student population that contains significant percentages of Hispanic and Native American students.
-We believe that these students enrich out courses and provide the opportunity for all of our students to better understand the human condition and society.
+We believe that these students enrich our courses and provide the opportunity for all of our students to better understand the human condition and society.

-The Colorado Plateau is not only a wonderful environment for hiking, biking, camping and other outdoor activities.
-The Colorado Plateau also provides ample archaeological sites and other benefits for the Anthropology courses as well as courses in other disciplines.
+The Colorado Plateau is not only a wonderful environment for hiking, biking, camping and other outdoor activities, the Colorado Plateau also provides ample archaeological sites and other benefits for the Anthropology courses as well as courses in other disciplines.

 Opportunities at 4th Street and Page.
 Page, in particular, offers unique opportunities if the College can figure out how to make it work.
 Page sits on the edge of the Navajo Reservation which provides unique opportunities to study cultural interaction, tribal-state-federal politics, environmental issues and the politics involved therein, etc. The problem remains how to schedule classes at appropriate times to attract students to the Page site.